-Probate is a legal process by which an appointed individual -- usually a spouse or family member -- is given the power to identify and gather a deceased person's ("decedent's") assets, pay any debts or taxes the decedent owes, and eventually transfer any remaining assets to the people who will inherit them, either according to the terms of the decedent's will (if one exists) or according to Massachusetts law (if one does not).
+Probate is a legal process by which an appointed individual—usually a spouse or other kind of family member—is given the power to identify and gather a deceased person's ("decedent's") assets, pay any debts or taxes the decedent owes, and eventually, transfer any remaining assets to the people who will inherit them, either according to the terms of the decedent's will (if one exists) or according to Massachusetts law (if one does not).
 In 2012, Massachusetts adopted the Uniform Probate Code ("MUPC") in an effort to simplify the state's probate and estate administration process.
 Below are some key points to keep in mind regarding the probate process:

-1. Probate is only required where the decedent held assets in his or her name alone.
+1. Probate is only required when the decedent held assets in his or her name alone.
 Assets owned jointly, such as real estate, or bank or investment accounts, transfer automatically to the surviving owner.
 So, too, assets with a named beneficiary, like retirement plans or insurance policies, transfer automatically to that designated individual without the need for probate.
 Property governed by a revocable trust likewise is not subject to probate.
-Given these exceptions, there are many cases -- for example, when the first spouse in a marriage dies -- in which few, if any, assets must go through probate.
+Given these exceptions, there are many cases—for example, when the first spouse in a marriage dies—in which few, if any, assets must go through probate.

 For more information on the probate process in Massachusetts, click here.